Duration: One-year Course

 What Could I Do Next?

 Many learners will progress on to other courses within the college for example Foundation Learning programmes in Animal Care, Sport, Gaming, or Care.
 Other progression pathways include the Supported Internship which is a work based learning programme.

 General Entry Requirements

-There are no formal qualifications required for this programme; however it is designed for young people with a recognised learning difficulty and/or disability who have been in receipt of an Educational Statement.
+There are no formal qualifications required for this programme.
+It is designed for young people with a recognised learning difficulty and/or disability who have been in receipt of an Educational Statement.
 19+ learners will need an Education Health & Care Plan (EHCP).